mematello/mematello/README.md

 A Computer Science student in T.I.P. - Manila
 ---------------------------------------------

-I am curious about leveraging computers to make a useful applications..
+I am curious about leveraging computers to make a useful applications.

 * 🌍  I'm based in Manila, Philippines
 * 🖥️  See my portfolio at [marcusoliver.netlify.app](http://marcusoliver.netlify.app)